factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-spring-tx.md

 The write token, on the other hand, is worth reusing rather than reimplementing: `JdbcWriterTokenManager` is public API and only needs the lock table from the [Preparation](#preparation) section.
+`SpringJdbcDataSources.forLock` hands it a DataSource that stays out of your transaction, so the lease is committed as it is taken.

 ```java
 private final JdbcWriterTokenManager writerTokenManager;